 In July 1990, Dr. Seymour Papert was the closing keynote speaker at a historic event, the World Conference on Computers in Education, held in Sydney, Australia.
 This conference also showcased the students and teachers from the first two schools in the world, one private and one public, with a personal laptop computer per child.
-The conference also marked my first of nearly 40 subsequent trips to work with educators across Australia.
+The conference also marked my first of approximately 70 subsequent trips to work with educators across Australia.

 The transcript of Dr. Papert’s speech (below) is a seminal work in thinking about school transformation read by too few educators.
 Hopefully, this blog post can remedy that oversight.